Compare Deserts

 Uluru-Kata Tjuta as a Living Sacred Landscape

-Not all sacred deserts revolve around written scripture or monastery walls.
-In central Australia, Uluru-Kata Tjuta shows a different model: a living sacred landscape tied to ancestral law, oral transmission, site responsibility, and ongoing custodianship.
-UNESCO describes the park as a cultural landscape shaped by Tjukurpa, with different responsibilities held by Aṉangu men and women for particular sites and knowledge.
+Sacred deserts do not always revolve around written scripture or monastery walls.
+In central Australia, Uluru-Kata Tjuta is a living sacred landscape tied to ancestral law, oral transmission, site responsibility, and ongoing custodianship.
+UNESCO describes the park as a cultural landscape shaped by Tjukurpa, with different responsibilities held by Aṉangu men and women for particular sites and forms of knowledge.

-The climate sharpens that meaning.
 Parks Australia notes that average annual rainfall is around 300 mm, with high variability from year to year.
-In that dry setting, rock forms, waterholes, caves, and travel lines carry memory in a direct way.
-Sacred geography is not symbolic decoration laid on top of the land.
-It is the land read properly.
+In this dry setting, rock forms, waterholes, caves, and travel lines preserve memory and guide responsibility.
+Sacred geography is expressed through the land, its features, and the knowledge needed to interpret them.

 How Desert Religion Shapes Built Space